 Tsunami sirens don't necessarily mean you need to evacuate the area right away or even at all.
+There may also be a verbal message through the sirens indicating what to do.

 They do mean you need to find out what the level of threat is.